alttch/eva3/doc/snmp_traps.rst

 set_value - setting the item value
 ----------------------------------

-If the source device sends the trap notifications with the variable having the item value  (usually, these are various sensor controllers which i.e. send the current temperature every minute), the handler can immediately change the value to the assigned one.
-Each item can have only one **set_value** variable containing OID where item vlue is being set in a trap.
+If the source device sends trap notifications with the variable having the item value  (usually, these are various sensor controllers which e.g. send current temperature every minute), the handler can immediately change the value to the assigned one.
+Each item can have only one **set_value** variable containing OID where item value is set in a trap.

 Example: